Tensor Decomposition Networks for Fast Machine Learning Interatomic Potential Computations: Preliminaries and Related Work

 A triple $(\ell_1,\ell_2,\ell_3)$ satisfying the CG selection rule $|\ell_1-\ell_2|\le\ell_3\le\ell_1+\ell_2$ is referred to as a \emph{path}, and each path constitutes an independent $\rm{SO}(3)$-equivariant mapping.
 Collecting the contributions from all admissible paths, the complete CG tensor product is expressed as:

 However, the computational complexity of the CG tensor product scales as $\mathcal{O}(L^{6})$ as it involves $\mathcal{O}(L^{3})$ distinct paths and $\mathcal{O}(L^3)$ operations per path.
 This significant cost poses a major bottleneck in practical implementations, especially when dealing with higher angular degrees.
-Computing the CG tensor product is very expensive due to the $\mathcal{O}(L^6)$ computational complexity.
 To mitigate this computational challenge, inspired by tensor decomposition~\citep{kolda2009tensor} to low-rank tensors, we propose an efficient approximation based on tensor decomposition techniques, specifically the CP decomposition, to reduce the complexity while preserving approximate equivariance.
 The detailed formulation and implementation of the CP decomposition are presented in the following section.

 \textbf{Invariant and Equivariant Models.} Symmetry has been a widely discussed constraint when developing machine learning methods for predicting chemical properties of molecules.
-Invariant and equivariant graph models have been widely applied in these cases.
-Invariant models~\citep{schutt2018schnet,gasteiger2019directional,gasteiger2021gemnet,liu2022spherical,wang2022comenet} aim to consider the rotation invariant features such as pairwise distance as the input, and take use of these to predict final properties.
-Equivariant models~\citep{satorras2021n, schutt2021equivariant, deng2021vector, jing2021learning, tholke2022equivariant} further incorporate equivariant features such as pairwise directions and spherical harmonics into the model.
+Invariant and equivariant graph models have been widely used in these cases.
+Invariant models~\citep{schutt2018schnet,gasteiger2019directional,gasteiger2021gemnet,liu2022spherical,wang2022comenet} aim to consider the rotation invariant features such as pairwise distance as the input, and make use of these to predict final properties.
+Equivariant models~\citep{satorras2021n, schutt2021equivariant, deng2021vector, jing2021learning, tholke2022equivariant,qu2024the} further incorporate equivariant features such as pairwise directions and spherical harmonics into the model.
 These models are built with equivariant blocks to ensure that output features rotate consistently with any rotation applied to the input features, thereby maintaining equivariant symmetry.